 My paintings are large with a particular focus of peering into the centre of a flower and seeing all its beautiful details.
 All my work is connected to nature in one way or the other.
 Light plays a very important part in giving the subject a strong character and its very own powerful personality.
 I like to see the personality of a flower develop, almost like a bee’s view, and see how the petals twist and turn to create such loveliness.

 How long have you been practicing as an artist?

 I was first introduced to watercolour painting years ago when I was studying interior design.
 At that time it was important to be able to paint a representation of the room that you were presenting to a client.
 I had a wonderful teacher who encouraged fine detailing that set me up for the rest of my life.
 I have been painting full time now for three years, before that I would only paint when I could snatch time away from my busy interior design practice.

 What is your studio like?

-I use acrylics paints on canvas, I enjoy the ability to blend the colours, change the texture from very fine to quite thick and chunky and importantly the acrylic paint dries quickly so there are no hold ups if I want to go in a different direction.
+I use acrylic paints on canvas.
+I enjoy the ability to blend the colours or change the texture from very fine to quite thick and chunky.
+Importantly, acrylic paint dries quickly so there are no hold ups if I want to go in a different direction.